-Our first item of business on our departure day (to the UK) was to fill up the car with petrol/gas.
-We filled up at a Circle K gas station on the airport grounds but it was incredibly high priced, so try to avoid filling up there if possible.
+Our first item of business on our departure day (to the UK) was to fill the car with petrol/gas.
+We filled up at a Circle K gas station on the airport grounds, but it was incredibly high priced, so try to avoid filling up there if possible.

-As a comparison, we paid 25.42 NOK per liter in Norheimsund in the middle of the fjords and we paid 26.98 NOK per liter at the airport Circle K. In USD, this equates to $11.63 and $12.35 per gallon, respectively.
+As a comparison, we paid 25.42 NOK per liter in Norheimsund in the middle of the fjords and 26.98 NOK per liter at the airport Circle K. In USD, this equates to 11.63 and 12.35 per gallon, respectively.

-With the tank full, our next item of business was to return the car which was a little tricky because we didn’t collect the car from the Sola airport.
+With the tank full, our next item of business was to return the car, which was a little tricky because we didn’t collect the car from Sola airport.
 Additionally, signage was limited.

 Protip: The car rental return is on the far side of the parking lot.
-To get there, you have to drive through the parking lot (a little weird), then turn right and follow the signage for your rental company.
+To get there, you must drive through the parking lot (a little weird), then turn right and follow the signage for your rental company.

-The car rental kiosks are located at the end of the airport that is closest to the parking lot.
-Signage is limited so I recommend entering the first door you come to and then you’ll probably have to backtrack a little bit.
+The car rental kiosks are located at the end of the airport, which is closest to the parking lot.
+Signage is limited, so I recommend entering the first door you come to, and then you’ll probably have to backtrack a little bit.

-Protip: There are three restaurants in the domestic departures area which is where you’ll find yourself immediately after security.
+Protip: There are three restaurants in the domestic departures area, where you’ll find yourself immediately after security.
 If you are flying internationally and want more choices, head to the international departures area.
 There are loads of restaurants and shops in that area However, once you enter the international departures area, you cannot exit.

 Claiming a tax refund